numtide/system-manager/documentation/docs/examples.md

 # Should show emacs version

 # Now switch to the minimal configuration
-sudo nix run 'github:numtide/system-manager' -- switch --flake /path/to/flake-minimal.nix
+nix run 'github:numtide/system-manager' -- switch --flake /path/to/flake-minimal.nix --sudo

 # Try to run emacs again
 which emacs